akingry/pendulum-cipher/README.md

 ## Overview

-Pendulum Cipher is an educational cryptographic tool that demonstrates how deterministic chaos can be used for encryption.
-It uses the chaotic motion of two simulated double pendulums to generate a cryptographically-secure keystream, which is then XORed with plaintext to produce ciphertext.
+Pendulum Cipher is a cryptographic tool that uses deterministic chaos for encryption.
+It simulates two double pendulums to generate a cryptographically-secure keystream, which is then XORed with plaintext to produce ciphertext.

-**⚠️ Educational Purpose:** This is a demonstration of chaos-based cryptography concepts.
-For real-world encryption needs, use established algorithms like AES-256.

 ---